bru-stl/bru-stl.github.io/content/rider-info/bus-rapid-transit-act.md

 On top of that, since federal funding would replace some portion of local funding currently used for operations, Metro would be able to shift those funds to other lines, allowing for better frequencies and more reliable service even on non-BRT lines.

-The act is still in early stages, but we are excited aboutt the opportunities that it holds.
+The act is still in early stages, but we are excited about the opportunities that it holds.
 We consider ourselves lucky to have this bill's sponsor as our representative, and we ask you to urge your congressperson to support the Bus Rapid Transit Act.